 Appearing on the first page of a Google search will allow you a much bigger chance of customer interaction, which is something you obviously need if you want your consumer base to grow and develop.

-Know who exactly you’re marketing your products or services to.
+Know who exactly you’re marketing your products or services to if your market is in a niche like a care home.
 If you’re just aiming at everyone you won’t find success.
 That is not a marketing strategy.
 Create a profile for your target consumer and list all the things you’ll need to deliver on to get their attention.
 This will mean looking at your product placement, how you appear across social media websites, and how exactly you’ll be selling products.

 Having a profile of potential customers in mind gives you instant background knowledge of who you’ll be selling to.
 This is research that’s worth conducting because with it you can come up with strategies that will directly relate to your customer-base.
 For example, if you’re aiming your products at teenagers, you’ll want to utilise modern marketing methods that will connect with them, such as establishing a heavy social media presence.